Sehun0819/Sehun0819.github.io/_posts/2022-06-27-fuzz-rescript-parser.md

 Install Rescript parser([instruction](https://github.com/rescript-lang/syntax#setup--usage-for-repo-devs-only)).
 (AFL version of)Ocaml compiler automatically instruments parser source codes so that its coverage can be measured by AFL++.
    > **Note**
-   > In this post, previous commit(af00a46042c76ca8342dd6857ebe8776de00200c) is used instead of latest to reproduce currently know [bug](https://github.com/rescript-lang/syntax/pull/540).
+   > In this post, previous commit(af00a46042c76ca8342dd6857ebe8776de00200c) is used instead of latest to reproduce this [bug](https://github.com/rescript-lang/syntax/pull/540).
    > If you want to follow, checkout to that commit before building.